yuceelege/Starling2/README.md

 Drone automatically connects to QGC in the softap mode (drone hotspot mode).
 For establishing connection in the station mode, write the following in the voxl terminal: `nano /etc/modalai/voxl-mavlink-server.conf`

-Drone was assigned ""192.168.8.10" in the softap mode by default that is why QGC connects automatically in that mode since "192.168.8.10" is also written in voxl-mavlink-server.conf.
+Host was assigned ""192.168.8.10" in the softap mode by default that is why QGC connects automatically in that mode since "192.168.8.10" is also written in voxl-mavlink-server.conf.
 Change this IP address to the right address by copying the ip from "ifconfig" on the voxl machine.

 ## 5. First flight